openethereum/parity-deploy/README.md

 # Parity Deploy
-Pairty deployment script generator.
+The parity deploy script is used to generate parity deployment configurations.
+These can range from a single instance development node to a proof of authority network with an arbitrary amount of authority nodes.

 # Requirements

-To use this script you will need two dependencies, docker and docker-compose.
+There are multiple dependencies for this script to work.
+Most modern operating systems should have the base of these already installed.
 On Ubuntu systems these will automatically be installed if not already present on the system.

+Requires:
+1. openssl (which supports secp256k1 curves)
+2. python pip
+3. docker
+4. docker-compose

 # Using the tool